 In the Middle and Senior Schools we help students navigate the complex territory of adolescence and emerging adulthood.
 The Student Planners have a wellbeing focus, and classroom teachers, Home Class teachers and Year Level Coordinators use some of the activities and resources to develop within students a ‘Wellbeing Bank’ of tools, strategies and language from which they can draw upon when things are challenging.

 Crucial to building wellbeing is the partnership between school and home.
 We are keen to work with parents to develop communication around issues of concern, and encourage you to contact your child’s class teacher, Year Level Coordinator or Assistant Heads of Schools if you have any concerns about your child’s wellbeing.
-Our R-6 Counsellor, Emma Thompson, and 7-12 Counsellor, Zina Kaleniuk, are also available for specific concerns about mental health and social and emotional wellbeing.
-Our College Pastor and Youth Worker work across R-12 and also can provide social, emotional and spiritual guidance.
+Our College Counsellors are also available for specific concerns about mental health and social and emotional wellbeing, and our College Pastor and Youth Worker also can provide social, emotional and spiritual guidance.

 Life is full of ups and downs.
 If the seas were always calm, we would never build a better boat.
 Our aim is to help your son or daughter to build a ‘boat’ that will weather life’s storms and move into plain sailing.